Special Education Teaching Assistant Jobs in USA with Visa Sponsorship

 How to find Special Education Teaching Assistant jobs with visa sponsorship?

 To find Special Education Teaching Assistant jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international candidates with sponsoring employers.
-Focus your search on public school districts, private special needs schools, and educational nonprofits that commonly offer H-1B or J-1 visa sponsorship for these roles.
+Focus your search on public school districts, private special needs schools, and educational nonprofits that commonly offer H-1B visa or J-1 visa sponsorship for these roles.
 These employers often have established visa sponsorship programs for education professionals.

 Can I get sponsored by private schools or only public school districts?